cacheonix/cacheonix-core/README.md

 ## Cacheonix Downloads

-You can aslo add Cacheonix to your project directly by downloading Cacheonix jar, sources and the complete distribution from htttp://downloads.cacheonix.org.
+You can also add Cacheonix to your project directly by downloading Cacheonix jar, sources and the complete distribution from http://downloads.cacheonix.org.

 ## Documentation

-Chechk [Cacheonix Wiki](http://wiki.cacheonix.org/display/CCHNX/Cacheonix+Knowledge+Base) for detailed documentation.
+Check [Cacheonix Wiki](http://wiki.cacheonix.org/display/CCHNX/Cacheonix+Knowledge+Base) for detailed documentation.

 ## Contact Us